 Born in 1964, Jens Kleinert, a sport and exercise scientist and qualified medical doctor, holds the post of Vice-President for Study and Teaching.
-Following his postdoctoral studies in 2004, on the topic of “Sport and exercise science with special consideration of sport psychology and healthcare research”, Jens Kleinert first took on a professorship at the University of Würzburg.
-He returned to the German Sport University as Professor for Sport and Healthcare Psychology in 2006, where he is currently head of the Department of Healthcare & Social Psychology at the University’s Psychological Institute.
-Besides his research activities, he is co-founder of the “MentalGestärkt” (mentally strengthened) initiative, as well as head of “MentalTalent”, incorporated into the sporting and psychological support provided for talented young athletes in NRW.
+Following his postdoctoral studies, he earned his Habilitation in 2004 for the field of “Sport and exercise science with special consideration of sport psychology and health research”, Jens Kleinert first took on a professorship at the University of Würzburg.
+He returned to the German Sport University as Professor for Sport Psychology and Health Psychology in 2006, where he is currently head of the Department of Health & Social Psychology at the University’s Institute of Psychology.
+Besides his research activities, he is co-founder of the “MentalEmpowerment” initiative, as well as head of “MentalTalent”, incorporated into the sporting and psychological support provided for talented young athletes in the state of NRW.

 The head of the Centre for Preventative Doping Research at the German Sport University Cologne holds the office of Vice-President of Research and Young Academics.
 Mario Thevis, born in 1973, studied to be a P.E. and Chemistry teacher.
 After gaining his Ph.D. in 2001 and completing his postdoctoral studies in 2004, he since became a university professor for preventive doping research.
 His key areas of research are in the development of new proof procedures for doping analysis.
 Professor Thevis is a forensic chemist, and is part of the team of experts of the World Anti-Doping Agency (WADA) for the “prohibited list”, among other things, and is one of the world’s leading doping experts.